AnkurKrPal/Image-Captioning-Model/README.md

 ### Split Strategy

-All 479,582 pairs are combined, shuffled with a fixed `seed=42` for reproducibility, and split:
+All 479,582 pairs from all three sources (Flickr8k, COCO 2014, and COCO 2017) are **combined together**, shuffled with a fixed `seed=42` for reproducibility, and then split randomly:

 ```
 Train set : 90%  →  431,623 pairs
 Val   set : 10%  →   47,959 pairs
 ```

+> **Note:** COCO 2014 and COCO 2017 are **not** used exclusively for training and validation respectively.
+All three datasets are pooled and split randomly, so images from every source appear in both the train and val sets.
 The fixed seed ensures the train/val split is **identical every run** and across all machines.

 ### Dataset Links

 - **Flickr8k** → [Kaggle](https://www.kaggle.com/datasets/adityajn105/flickr8k)
 - **COCO 2014** → [COCO Dataset](https://cocodataset.org/#download) (train2014 images + annotations)
 - **COCO 2017** → [COCO Dataset](https://cocodataset.org/#download) (val2017 images + annotations)

 ---

 ## 📊 Evaluation Results